 - Double click to expand the category of your device.
 (For mouse and keyboards, look into Human Interface Devices.
 If it’s a headset, check out Sound, video and game controllers.)

 Then right click your device and select Uninstall device.If you can’t find your device, you can check the manual for instructions.
 Or you can jump to the next fix to scan and update device drivers.

 - In the pop-up window, tick the box next to Delete the driver software for this device.
 Then click Uninstall.

-- Now restart your PC and check if SteelSeries Engine is working now.
+- Now restart your PC and check if SteelSeries GG is working now.
 (Usually Windows 10 will install the drivers automatically after a restart.)

 If reinstalling drivers doesn’t help, take a look at the next fix below.

 Fix 4: Make sure your device drivers are up to date

 The issue could also be caused by outdated device drivers.
 The latest drivers usually address most of the compatibility issues.
 And that’s exactly why we always recommend keeping your drivers up to date.

 You can update your drivers manually, by going to the manufacturer’s website and searching for the latest driver installers for your model.
 But if you’re not comfortable playing with device drivers, we recommend using Driver Easy.
 It’s a tool that detects, downloads and installs any driver updates your computer needs.